meenamurali2m/Capstone_Project/README.md

 + In healthcare, missing a diabetic case can be risky — recall for class 1 is critical here.

 #### 4.4.1.4 **Next Steps**
-1. Try Other Models - Try models better suited for non-linear relationships or feature interactions:
+1. Try Other Models
    + Random Forest
    + XGBoost
    + SVM
    + k-NN
-2. Handle Class Imbalance - The dataset is slightly imbalanced (approx. 65% non-diabetic, 35% diabetic).
-Might use class_weight='balanced' in LogisticRegression
-3. Visualizations to Explore Further
+2. Visualizations to explore further

 ****************************************************************************************************************************************************************************
 **NOTE: Once we try the other models and evaluate them, the below sections will be finalized**